Blueberry White Chocolate Muffins

 Blueberry jam - fast rolling boil

-The problem is that if the jam is not simmered on a high rolling boil, it will not turn the sugar to syrup.
-Also, if the jam is stirred this causes it to cool slightly and the whole process will take even longer.
+The problem is that if the jam is not simmered on a high rolling boil, it will not turn the sugar into syrup.
+Also, if the jam is stirred, this causes it to cool slightly, and the whole process will take even longer.

 So if you can resist the urge to interfere with it for 5-6 minutes before checking if it is ready.